Tesla's Wireless Work

 For such a low frequency, to which I shall resort only when it is indispensable to operate motors of the ordinary kind under the conditions above assumed, I would use a secondary of fifty miles in length.

-an appropriate radio-frequency power supply connected to the earth and a
+each consisting of an appropriate radio-frequency power supply connected to the

 applied to each of the two helical resonators creating, at each location, an